vuejs/v2.vuejs.org/src/v2/cookbook/unit-testing-vue-components.md

 Let's continue building on the previous example, while introducing the idea of a [factory function](https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)) to make our test more compact and readable.
 The component should:

 - show a 'Welcome to the Vue.js cookbook' greeting.
-- prompt the user to enter their usenrame
+- prompt the user to enter their username
 - if the entered username is less than seven letters, display an error

 Let's take a look at the component code first: